OutlierVentures/ZIP/README.md

 ## Demo Dapp

 There is a demo dapp in the demo folder.
-By default, this uses test RPC; to use it on test/mainnet, deploy the dapp contract and supertoken contract to your net of choice.
+By default, this uses test RPC (node needs to be running); to use it on test/mainnet, deploy the dapp contract and supertoken contract to your net of choice.
 The demo dapp has two components:

 1. `deploySupertoken`: Move supertokens around addresses.
 Send some to your wallet for use in the dapp.
 2. `simpleDapp`: A dapp with a button that when pressed, transfers 100 FUEL to the dapp (normal metamask signing), and the dapp then spends it on FET.